-There are 2 certificate programs offered:
+There are two certificate programs offered:

 Each of the courses in this program is designed to help deepen the foundation and Pedagogy and Practice for a more experienced professional as well as serve as a spring board to document the past, present and future journey in Social-Emotional and Character Development.

-Who should take these courses?
+Who should take our courses?